Built to make service providers more competitive

 Whether your infrastructure is scale-up or scale-out, IBM makes it easy to get started.
 Power Systems offer several quick-start, one-button cloud reference configurations with a choice of Power Systems and software that can be ordered pre-configured by IBM, and includes options for Lab Services assistance to ensure your installation goes smoothly.
 You can add or change options such as additional software, new or additional storage and networking options.

 Designed for big data and the cloud

 Businesses need to extract value from all of their data and Power Systems, designed for big data, offer faster computing power than commodity systems, with more cores and twice the number of simultaneous threads per core.
-And broad pathways move data in and out of systems with world-leading I/O, with massive memory to process data faster with lower latency.
+Broad pathways move data in and out of systems with world-leading I/O and massive memory to process data faster with lower latency.
 As analytics and big data are services often requested by customers, service providers can expand their business by providing these capabilities on Power Systems with confidence that they will perform well.

 Similarly, customers are increasingly relying on mobile devices to access business services, so businesses need to extend the delivery of their services to include these new devices.
 IBM provides solutions on Power Systems to tie these new mobile systems of engagement to the systems of record and existing services.

 Cloud service providers will value the flexibility of cloud solutions from IBM running on Power Systems, built on OpenStack, and ranging from virtualization on Power Systems through basic cloud tools to advanced cloud solutions supporting provisioning and orchestration.
 Additionally, Power Systems offer the flexibility and performance advantages of IBM POWER8™ architecture with the cost savings of open source support from Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and Ubuntu Linux, plus monitoring and self-service, and the usability advantages of IBM PowerKVM.